Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Additional Observations and Final Thoughts

 \subsection{Non-invariant Environments}

 Our model assumes that both the cost of acquiring information and the signal arrival probabilities when exerting effort are fixed over time.
-On the other hand, many of our techniques and results do not rely on these assumptions, particularly as we focus on maximizing the incentive for the agent to exert effort.
-Our results extend unchanged if the cost of exerting effort is $c(\tilde{t})\Delta$, whenever the agent has exerted effort for~$\tilde{t}$ units of time and $c(\cdot)$ is a non-decreasing function.
-In this case, the agent's strategy again without loss is a stopping time, and identical arguments imply that scoring rules maximize the incentive to exert effort under any of the three environments discussed.

-Moreover, we can also allow for more general time-dependent cost functions.
+On the other hand, we can also allow for more general time-dependent cost functions.
 In particular, there exist settings where the cost of acquiring information is lower closer to the decision deadline, regardless of the previous efforts exerted by the agent.
 In these applications, given a dynamic contract, the best response of the agent may not be a stopping strategy.
-Scoring rules still implement maximal effort in this extension under one of three conditions in \cref{sec:static_is_optimal}---in the sense that given any dynamic contract $\contract$ and any best response of the agent, there exists another contract $\hat{\contract}$ that can be implemented as a scoring rule, and the agent's best response in contract $\hat{\contract}$ first order stochastic dominates his best response in contract~$\contract$.\footnote{Let $z_t, \hat{z}_t\in\{0,1\}$ be the effort decision of the agent given contracts $\contract,\hat{\contract}$ respective conditional on not receiving any Poisson signal before $t$.
-We can show that given any time $t$, $\sum_{i\leq t} z_t \leq \sum_{i\leq t} \hat{z}_t$.} Therefore, the information acquired under contract $\hat{\contract}$ is always weakly Blackwell more informative compared to the information acquired under contract~$\contract$.
+Scoring rules still implement maximal effort in this extension under one of three conditions in \cref{sec:static_is_optimal}---in the sense that given any dynamic contract $\rewardMenu$ and any best response of the agent, there exists another contract $\widehat{\rewardMenu}$ that can be implemented as a scoring rule, and the agent's best response in contract $\widehat{\rewardMenu}$ first order stochastic dominates his best response in contract~$\rewardMenu$.\footnote{Let $z_t, \hat{z}_t\in\{0,1\}$ be the effort decision of the agent given contracts $\rewardMenu,\widehat{\rewardMenu}$ respectively conditional on not receiving any Poisson signal before $t$.
+We can show that given any time $t$, $\sum_{i\leq t} z_i \leq \sum_{i\leq t} \hat{z}_i$.} Therefore, the information acquired under contract $\widehat{\rewardMenu}$ is always weakly Blackwell more informative compared to the information acquired under contract~$\rewardMenu$.

+An important implication of extending our results to non-invariant costs is that they also apply to settings where the agent discounts future payoffs.
+Essentially, when the agent discounts future payoffs, it corresponds exactly to exponentially decreasing cost functions, as payments are only made after the state realization after $T$.
+Consequently, all our main results, such as the optimality of scoring rules in perfect-learning or single-signal environments, extend naturally to this setting.